Practice Information Note APP 1: Case Management of Full Court and Appellate Matters

 (a) appeals and applications in the Court's appellate jurisdiction;

-(b) any original jurisdiction matters seeking relief in relation to a Tribunal decision, where the decision was given by a Tribunal constituted by a member who was, or by members at least one of whom was, a Deputy President or a Judge; and
+(b) any original jurisdiction matters seeking relief in relation to a Tribunal decision, where the decision was given by a Tribunal constituted by a member who was, or by members at least one of whom was, a Judge;

 but does not apply to any matters brought under the Migration Act 1958 (Cth) or otherwise relating to migration.

-3.1 The Chief Justice appoints National Appeals Coordinating Judges to assist the Chief Justice in the case management of the Court's Full Court and appellate workload.
+3.1 The Chief Justice appoints a National Appeals Coordinating Judge to assist the Chief Justice in the case management of the Court's Full Court and appellate workload.
+The appointment is not permanent and is reviewed by the Chief Justice annually.

 4. Initial Triage of Full Court and Appellate Matters